AM-Al-Akib/AAE1001-Group-9/README.md

 **Goal**: To test other unalike algorithms for finding the most efficient path.

-**Methodology**: We have to choose additional 2 different algorithms from the GitHub platform and compare all 3 codes with outcomes together, with the same obstacle deisgn.
+**Methodology**: We have to choose 2 additional different algorithms from the GitHub platform and compare all 3 codes with outcomes together, with the same obstacle design.

 **Result for BFS (sped up by x5)**: